ohsu-qin/med2image/README.md

         and the output filename will have each DICOM tag string as specified in order, connected with dashes.

-        A special %inputFile is available to specify the input file that was read (without extension).
+        A special %inputLocation is available to specify the input file that was read (without extension).

         [-t|--outputFileType <outputFileType>]